Port-Hamiltonian formulation and symplectic discretization of Plate models. Part I : Mindlin model for thick plates: Introduction

-The paper is divided into four main sections \begin{enumerate} \item The framework of finite-dimensional port-Hamiltonian systems (pHs) and the notion of Dirac structure systems are recalled.
-The infinite-dimensional case is then illustrated by means of the Timoshenko beam model, the 1D counterpart of the Mindlin plate model. \item The constitutive relations and variational formulation for the Mindlin-Reissner plate is detailed.
-The latter arises from the Hamilton's principle and makes appear the kinetic and potential energies, that is used to define the Hamiltonian. \item The port-Hamiltonian formulation is highlighted by defining energy and co-energy variables and the interconnection structure.
+The paper is divided into {five} main sections \begin{enumerate} \item The framework of finite-dimensional port-Hamiltonian systems (PHs) and the notion of Dirac and Stokes-Dirac structures are recalled.
+The infinite-dimensional case is then illustrated by means of the Timoshenko beam model, the 1D counterpart of the Mindlin plate model. \item {The constitutive relations, equations of motions and energies for the Mindlin-Reissner plate are detailed.} \item The Mindlin plate port-Hamiltonian formulation is highlighted by defining energy and co-energy variables and the interconnection structure.
 The boundary variables are found by introducing the energy balance.
-Then the underlying Stokes-Dirac structure is easily obtained by defining the flow and effort spaces, together with the space of boundary variables. \item Finally, the PFEM discretization is detailed.
-The problem is put into weak form first, then the necessary integrations by parts are performed and finally the basis functions for the energy, co-energy and test functions are chosen. \end{enumerate}
+Then the underlying Stokes-Dirac structure is easily obtained by defining the flow and effort spaces, together with the space of boundary variables. \item The PFEM discretization for the Mindlin plate is detailed.
+The problem is put into weak form first, then the necessary integrations by parts are performed and finally the basis functions for the energy, co-energy and test functions are chosen. \item {To demonstrate the consistency of the approach an eigenvalue study of a square plate considering various boundary conditions is performed, together with some time-domain simulation.} \end{enumerate}